theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 >
 #
 > Formal methods are a   particular kind  of mathematically based technique for the
-# NSg/J  NPl/V   V   D/P NSg/J      NSg/J P  J/R            V/J   NSg       C/P D
+# NSg/J  NPl/V   V   D/P NSg/J      NSg/J P  R              V/J   NSg       C/P D
 > specification , development and verification of software and hardware systems .
 # NSg           .
 NSg         V/C NSg          P  NSg      V/C NSg      NPl     .
 > The use of formal methods for software and hardware design is motivated by the